charlesmilam/edX/anal-edge/readMe.md

-# Course file for Analytic Edge from MITx via EdX.
+# Course files for Analytic Edge from MITx via EdX.